Prapthi564/MPPC23-Power-Apps/lab1/README.md

 ### Task 4: Create a GitHub Codespace

-A codespace is a cloud-hosted development environment you can access from anywhere.
-It has everything you need, including a text editor, terminal, and debugger.
-Codespaces are powered by Visual Studio Code and run in a containerized environment.
-For this workshop, we are going to use CodeSpaces to do our development.
+In this task, you will create a GitHub Codespace from your forked repository.
+This cloud-based development environment will allow you to build and manage Power Platform components directly from your browser using Visual Studio Code.

 1. Make sure that you are in your forked repository **odl-user-<inject key="DeploymentID" enableCopy="false"/> / MPPC23-Power-Apps** and then find and click on the **<> Code** **(1)** button.